dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 This does, however, mean that a consumer of a C-DNS file faces two problems:

-1. How can it quickly determine whether a file contains the data items it requires to complete a particular task (e.g. reconstructing query traffic or performing a specific piece of data analysis)?
+1. How can it quickly determine whether if a file definitely does not contains the data items it requires to complete a particular task (e.g. reconstructing query traffic or performing a specific piece of data analysis)?

 1. How can it determine if a data item is not present because it was:
-    *  either explicitly not recorded, or the data item was not available to the collecting implementation, or
+    *  explicitly not recorded
-    *  the data item was not present in the original data stream
+    *  or the data item was not available/present.

 For example, capturing C-DNS data from within a nameserver implementation makes it unlikely that the Client Hoplimit can be recorded.
 Or, if